code-kern-ai/refinery-lf-exec-env/README.md

 Execution environment for labeling functions in [refinery](https://github.com/code-kern-ai/refinery).
 Containerized function as a service to execute user-defined Python scripts.

-For classification tasks, the schema is
+For classification tasks, the schema is:
 ```python
 from typing import Dict, Any